Naturalsoul/ChallengeOneAlgorithmEveryDay/README.md

 ### Diff Two Arrays :dolls:
 > It compares two lists and returns a new list with any items only found in one of the two given arrays, but not both.
 > In other words, returns the symmetric difference of the two arrays.

+### Search And Replace :memo:
+> Performs a search and replaces on the sentence using the arguments provided and returns the new sentence.
+> First argument is the sentence to perform the search and replace on.
+> Second argument is the word that you will be replacing (before).
+> Third argument is what you will be replacing the second argument with (after).
+> Preserves the case of the original word when it is replacing it.
+For example if you mean to replace the word "Book" with the word "dog", it will be replaced as "Dog".